 Category II codes are supplemental tracking codes for performance measurement.
 These codes are not assigned a value.
-Reporting category II codes is part of the Physicians Quality Reporting System (PQRS).
+Reporting category II codes is part of the Quality Payment Program (QPP).
 Quality measures were developed by the Centers for Medicare and Medicaid Services (CMS) in cooperation with consensus organizations including the AQA Alliance and the National Quality Forum (NQF).
 Many of the quality measures are tied directly to CPT codes with the diagnoses for the conditions being monitored.
-The reporting of quality measures is voluntary.
+The reporting of quality measures is voluntary but will affect reimbursement in future years for Medicare.